carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 {:.challenge}

-#### b.
-Measure train/test set errors and check for signs of underfitting or overfitting
+#### b) Measure train/test set errors and check for signs of underfitting or overfitting
 While qualitative examinations of model performance are extremely helpful, it is always a good idea to pair such evaluations with a quantitative analysis of the model's performance.

 **Convert back to original data scale**
-There are several error measurements that can't be used to measure a regression model's performance.
+There are several error measurements that can be used to measure a regression model's performance.
 Before we implement any of them, we'll first convert the log(salePrice) back to original sale price for ease of interpretation.

 ```python